 Instructions

-- Cook macaroni according to package instructions.
-Rinse with warm water and drain completely.
+- Cook macaroni noodles al dente, according to package instructions.
+Rinse with cold water to stop the cooking process.
+Drain completely.

 - In a large saucepan, melt butter over medium-low heat.

-- Stir in flour; continue cooking over medium-low heat, stirring constantly, 5-7 minutes or until mixture begins to turn golden.
+- Stir in flour; continue cooking over medium-low heat, stirring constantly, until mixture begins to turn golden.
 Stir in mustard powder, salt, and pepper.

 - Slowly add milk.
-Cook, stirring constantly, over medium-low heat until thickened to the consistency of gravy and bubbly.
+Cook, stirring constantly, over medium heat until thickened to the consistency of gravy and bubbly.

 - Remove from heat; add cheese and stir until melted.

-- Mix cheese mixture with cooked macaroni; pour into greased 9x13 inch casserole dish.
+- Mix cheese mixture with cooked macaroni; pour into greased 9×13 inch casserole dish.

 - Combine bread crumbs and melted butter; sprinkle over mac & cheese.